2021 PREP Webinar Video

 PREP participants work as research postbaccalaureates at 9 person-months (75% full-time) effort, with the other 3 person-months (25% full-time effort) devoted to further skills development.
 The academic preparations may include courses, workshops, seminars, supplemental instruction, or lectures that will enhance the technical, operational, and professional skills of the participants.
 The courses taken should be appropriate to the requirements for admission to, and successful completion of rigorous biomedical research-focused doctoral degree programs.
 It is the expectation that most PREP participants will transition to a rigorous biomedical, research-focused doctoral degree program following a one-year postbaccalaureate experience.
 PREP programs are not intended to prepare participants for medical degrees.

-Please follow the Information for Students or Recent Graduates link for more information.
-NIGMS staff are not involved in PREP program admissions - your questions are likely best answered by Program Directors at PREP Institutions across the country.
+Information for Students or Recent Graduates link for more information.
+NIGMS staff are not involved in PREP program admissions - your questions are likely best answered by

 Applicants are strongly encouraged to read the FOA (including Related Notices in the Overview Section), Answers to Frequently Asked Questions, and consult NIGMS staff to discuss eligibility and application requirements prior to submission.
+When submitting an application, it's important to follow all instructions and avoid issues that lead to noncompliance and withdrawal prior to review (see examples of common mistakes in NIGMS Institutional Training applications, also relevant to PREP).
 The total direct costs for each award are limited to $400,000 annually.

 This page last reviewed on